-After inflation is removed from the analysis, median household incomes in BC and in electoral area D show basically no change between 2006 and 2016.
-The CVRD as a region shows a downward trend.
+After inflation is removed from the analysis, median household incomes in BC show basically no change between 2006 and 2016.
+Electoral A and the CVRD as a whole show a downward trend.

 See Table 16 and Figure 7: Median real annual household income (constant 2019 dollars) from 2006-2016.